I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my

 In the early days, the sports that made up an Olympic gathering were largely selected by the competitors themselves under guidance from their host countries.
 In 1900, the Games were held in Paris.
 The French, being adept at croquet, decided to put that game on the calendar.
 Ten players signed up, all French.

 In an angrier world, a bit of unrest might be expected from the grandstand among those who had paid to watch a no-contest bout, but on this occasion, decorum befitting the game of croquet prevailed.
 There was only one spectator, an Englishman who had traveled all the way from Nice to watch the nail-biting tussle.

 As the Games were held in St. Louis, there was not a large contingent of foreign players; in fact, there were none.
 Only the Americans fielded a team, which made for a predictably boring tournament.
 Croquet, or roque, has remained off the Olympic agenda ever since.

 Medals were awarded in the disciplines of sculpture, painting, architecture, music, and literature.
-All of the creation had to be inspired in some way by sport.
+All of the creations had to be inspired in some way by sport.
 But this was no gripping display of athleticism (or artistry).
 Artists created their entries beforehand, and juried judging took place during the Games.
 That does sort of take away from the spontaneity and anticipation of a tournament.
-The best sketch of nude reclining in under five minutes might have created some pizzazz.
+The best sketch of nude reclining in under five minutes might have created some more pizzazz.

 The “small car” Paris-Toulouse-Paris race of 1,347 km was won in a time of 45 hours, 49 minutes, and 35 seconds.
 The second-place finisher was 12 hours behind.
 The winning driver was one Louis Renault.
 Wonder what he went on to do?